TwistedMinda/bucket-store/README.md

 ## Paginated Fetcher Buckets (Custom)

-Extension for pagination (adapted for infinite mobile scroll & REST API)
+Custom Bucket for pagination (adapted for infinite mobile scroll & REST API)
+- by default, it automatically adds ?page=0&limit=10 to your path (use `formatPath` to override behavior)
+- by default, it expects the API to return an array (use `aggregate` to override behavior)
+- by default, it stops when results count is below `limit` config (use `isEnded` to override behavior)

 ```ts
 interface PaginatedFetcherBucketConfig<T> extends FetcherBucketConfig<T> {